 So I showed a bunch of different methods to do it such as this:

 And this person, a FUCKING TRAINER, got all twitty about “Isn’t this just common sense?
-This seems overly complicated” Now, oodles of people in the thread had said “This never occurred to me.”
-So clearly it’s not common sense.
+This seems overly complicated” Now, oodles of people in the thread had said “This never occurred to me.
+This is a great idea” So clearly it’s not common sense.
 Very little is, at least until you know it already.

 But even more than that, how can this person even pretend to be a trainer or give a shit about helping people?
 I truly hope that when their clients ask them a question they respond “It’s common sense.”
 I truly do.
 Because god forbid their job as a fitness professional be to help rather than judge people for not knowing something that, to them is “just common sense”.